-- A) The Company has generally maintained proper records showing full particulars, including quantitative details and situation of Property, Plant and Equipment and relevant details of right-of-use assets. - B) The Company has generally maintained proper records showing full particulars of intangible assets. - b) As explained to us, the Company has a program for physical verification of Property, Plant and Equipment at periodic intervals.
+- i) a) A) The Company has maintained proper records showing full particulars, including quantitative details and situation of Property, Plant and Equipment and relevant details of right-of-use assets, Investment Property and Non-current Assets Held for Sale. - B) The Company has maintained proper records showing full particulars of intangible assets. - b) According to the information and explanations given to us and on the basis of our examination of the records of the Company, the Company has a programme for physical verification of Property, Plant and Equipment at periodic intervals.
 In our opinion, the period of verification is reasonable having regard to the size of the Company and the nature of its assets.
-Pursuant to the program, certain Property, Plant and Equipment were physically verified by the Management during the year.
-The discrepancies reported on such verification are not material and have been properly dealt with in the books of account. - c) According to the information and explanations given to us and on the basis of our examination of the records of the Company, the title deeds of immovable properties (other than properties where the Company is the lessee and the lease agreements are duly executed in favour of the lessee) disclosed in the financial statements are held in the name of the Company, except for the following:
+Pursuant to the programme, certain Property, Plant and Equipment were physically verified by the Management during the year.
+No material discrepancies were noticed on such verification. - c) According to the information and explanations given to us and on the basis of our examination of the records of the Company, the title deeds of immovable properties (other than properties where the Company is the lessee and the lease agreements are duly executed in favour of the lessee) disclosed in the financial statements are held in the name of the Company, except for the following: